Summer Internships in Plant Health

 - Applicant must be an undergraduate student who is enrolled in a degree program (full- or part-time) leading to a Bachelor's degree.

-Students can apply to this REEU (Research and Extension Experiences for Undergraduates) program by submitting their information at this link.
+Students can apply to this REEU (Research and Extension Experiences for Undergraduates) program by submitting the online application.
 Please plan on completing the application in one session.
 You will need the following materials:

-- Titles of three projects from this list, that are of most interest.
-Click here for a list of 2019 projects.
+- Titles of three projects chosen from the 2021 Projects List.
 You must read all the project descriptions to shortlist the projects.

 - Statement of research interests, career goals (1-page maximum, single spaced and size 12 font).
 In this one page, also list all academic honors, scholarships, teaching or work experiences that you have had.

-If something does not work, please contact REEU coordinator Dr. Lucky Mehra at email@example.com
+If something does not work on the application form, please contact REEU coordinator Dr. Megan Kennelly at email@example.com.